 They will also need to know about your purpose due to the boat size.
-For example, boats have different people limits for standing, seating, dining and sleeping.
-If they know your occasion, they can use that information to perhaps find a suitable boat at a lower cost.
-For example, if you are having a party for 50 guests, but it’s a lunchtime charter and you want to bring your own food and do a BBQ, you may be able to cut costs because you’re bringing your own food.
+For example, boats have different people limits for standing, seating, dining, and sleeping.
+If they know your occasion, they can use that information to find a suitable boat at a lower cost.
+For example, if you are having a party for 50 guests, but it's a lunchtime charter, and you want to bring your food and do a BBQ, you may be able to cut costs because you're bringing your food.

 When choosing a boat, the broker will do all the work on your behalf.
 You can have a look at options on a website but get in touch.
-This will tell them your requirements and they’ll find a boat fitting for your event.
+So this will tell them your requirements, and they will find a boat fitting for your event.

 You will also need to consider a pick-up point and drop off wharf for your charter.
-We have a guide to the wharves whereby we tell you all about their facilities and nearby amenities, but if you’re new to the area ask for advice when booking.
-Multiple pick-ups from different locations cost extra but they can be accommodated for.
+We have a guide to the wharves whereby we tell you all about their facilities and nearby amenities, but if you're new to the area ask for advice when booking.
+Multiple pick-ups from different locations cost extra, but they can be accommodated.

-When you know what boat you’re opting for, you will need to contact the agency and put down a deposit.
+When you know what boat you're opting for, you will need to contact the agency and put down a deposit.
 Deposits differ on a per boat basis.
 Popular days of the year and more luxurious yachts will require a larger deposit.
-You put down the deposit when booking and you will usually pay the rest of the charter costs a week or two before.
+You put down the deposit when booking.
+You will usually pay the rest of the charter costs a week or two before.

 Different charter types have different needs.
 If you're staying over, you will need to pack additional clothes plus any cosmetics you want to use.
 Towels and bedding should be included in your cabin already.